- Cloud security partnership presages Microsoft’s anointing as one of three strategic security partners for BT.

-A closer relationship between BT and Microsoft, unveiled this week, ticked important strategic boxes for the UK-headquartered Group.
+A closer relationship between BT and Microsoft was unveiled by the two partners, ticking important strategic boxes for the UK-headquartered Group.

-On the one hand there is tighter collaboration with a major public cloud provider — something which Neil McRae, BT Group Chief Architect, is especially keen on (BTwatch, #305 and passim) — and on the other there is greater visibility for both its cybersecurity capabilities and BT Security Advisory Services, a new unit unveiled in March 2020 (BTwatch, #311).
+Coming just a few weeks before Microsoft was named as one of BT’s main cybersecurity partners in a slimmed down portfolio, the link‑up serves two purposes for the operator: demonstrating tighter collaboration with a major public cloud provider — something which Neil McRae, BT Group Chief Architect, is especially enthusiastic (BTwatch, #305 and passim) — and providing greater visibility for both the vendor’s cybersecurity capabilities and BT Security Advisory Services, a new unit unveiled in March 2020 (BTwatch, #311).

 As part of the agreement, BT launched what it called a “new range” of fully managed security and advisory services to support Microsoft Azure Sentinel, a data analytics tool to guard companies against cybersecurity attacks.